 Devil’s Bridge is on the historic narrow gauge Vale of Rheidol Railway.

 According to legend, the original bridge was built by the very Devil himself, as it was too difficult for mortals to build.
-The Devil agreed to build the bridge in exchange for the soul of the first life to cross the bridge.
-However he was tricked of his prize by a canny old woman, who threw bread across the bridge, which her dog ran after, thus becoming the first ‘life’ to cross the new bridge.
+The Devil agreed to build the bridge in exchange for the soul of the first being to cross the bridge.
+However he was tricked of his prize by a canny old woman, who threw bread across the bridge, which her dog ran after, thus becoming the first ‘being’ to cross the new bridge.

 It is likely that the bridge was constructed by the monks of Strata Florida on the route to Ysbyty Cynfyn.

 The river and woodland landscape of Devil's Bridge

 The dramatic waterfalls on the River Mynach ('the monk's river') are on a tributary of the river Rheidol.
 The Rheidol itself is a very steep river, falling about 550 m (1880 ft) in it's short 39 km (24 mile) long journey to the sea at Aberystwyth.
 The landscape of the river systems of upland Ceredigion and the dramatic waterfalls are testament to the complex process of erosion by ice and water over thousands, posibly millions of years.